 The UACJ Group has carried out a study of its historical and current usage of asbestos in products, plant buildings, equipment and fixtures.
 At present, we are not using asbestos in products and have never sold products containing asbestos.

 As for our plant buildings, to a very limited extent, we have used spray-on asbestos, which entails a high risk of dispersion into the air, and have been working to remove it since fiscal 2004.
-At the present time, we have identified spray-on asbestos at the Fukaya Works, UACJ Foil Corporation’s Nogi Plant, and at UACJ Copper Tube Corporation, and will proceed to systematically remove it.
+For spray-on asbestos that was used at UACJ Foil Corporation’s Nogi Mill and at UACJ Copper Tube Corporation and is still in place, we have completed containment work and confirmed that no asbestos is being dispersed into the air.

 Regarding equipment and fixtures, we have already completed the replacement of items for which there was a risk of asbestos dispersion.
 Equipment and fixtures with a small risk of asbestos dispersion are being replaced when regular inspections are due and on other occasions, as well.